Psirens

 "Psirens" is the first episode of science fiction sit-com Red Dwarf Series VI and the 31st in the series run.
-It was first broadcast on the British television channel BBC2 on 7 October 1993.
-Written by Rob Grant and Doug Naylor and directed by Andy de Emmony.
+It was first broadcast on the British television channel BBC2 on 7 October 1993 and was written by Rob Grant and Doug Naylor and directed by Andy de Emmony.
 The episode – which involves Psirens who try to lure the crew to them to feast on their brains – had its script published before the episode was broadcast.

 Plot

-Dave Lister awakes aboard Starbug with amnesia, and encounters Kryten in the ship's dining area.
-After being helped by him to recover, and bringing both Arnold Rimmer and Cat out of hibernation, the mechanoid explains their situation – for the past 200 years, the crew have been chasing after Red Dwarf through its vapour trail, after an unknown party stole it from them following their adventure on the SSS Esperanto, with Holly having gone offline as a result.
+Dave Lister (Craig Charles) awakes aboard Starbug with amnesia, and encounters Kryten (Robert Llewellyn) in the ship's dining area.
+After being helped by him to recover, and bringing both Arnold Rimmer (Chris Barrie) and Cat (Danny John-Jules) out of hibernation, the mechanoid explains their situation – for the past 200 years, the crew have been chasing after Red Dwarf through its vapour trail, after an unknown party stole it from them following their adventure on the SSS Esperanto, with Holly having gone offline as a result.
 Proceeding to continue the pursuit, the group attempt to catch up by taking a shortcut through an asteroid belt, only to discover it is a ship graveyard inhabited by Psirens – shape-changing GELFs who prey on unwary travellers by luring them with psychic visions.
 Despite their best efforts, the Psirens manage to cause them to crash on an asteroid, forcing Lister to attempt to pry them loose from it.

 Once outside, a Psiren begins to overpower him with a powerful illusion, but is killed by a second Psiren disguised as Kryten, whom Lister promptly kills when it calls him "Dave", something the real Kryten would never do.
 Managing to get back aboard, the others find that a third Psiren has disguised itself as Lister, leaving them unable to determine who is the real one and forced to hold both at gunpoint.
 To determine which one is false, the crew ask them to play guitar, and shoot the fake when it plays well, knowing the real Lister is terrible despite his belief that he is excellent, determining the Psiren's illusion was based on this belief that his skill set was genuine.
 Wounded, the Psiren disappears, and uses illusions to separate Kryten and put him in the waste compactor, whereupon it proceeds to attack Lister and Cat, after Rimmer's light bee runs out of energy.
 Kryten, surviving the compactor, manages to kill the Psiren by crushing it with his now cubed-shaped body, allowing the crew to recover and continue pursuing Red Dwarf.